hakdryga/SeleniumFramework/README.md

 To run this project successfully you need to sign up on test page:
 https://letskodeit.teachable.com/
-And then update your credentials in configuration file (conftest.py) Run project from root directory typing: pytest /tests/test_suite.py
+And then update your credentials in configuration file (conftest.py)
+Run project from root directory typing:
+**pytest tests/test_suite.py**